armandhanen/quick-NN/README.md

-# MLP From Scratch — Cats vs Dogs Binary Classification
+# MLP From Scratch & PyTorch — Cats vs Dogs Binary Classification

-A fully connected deep neural network implemented entirely in NumPy — no PyTorch, no TensorFlow, no autograd.
-Every component (forward pass, backpropagation, weight updates) is written by hand to understand what's actually happening under the hood.
+A fully connected deep neural network implemented **twice**: first entirely in NumPy (no autograd), then translated to PyTorch.
+Every component of the from-scratch version (forward pass, backpropagation, weight updates) is written by hand to understand what's actually happening under the hood.

 ## What this is

-A modular multi-layer perceptron trained on 15,000 images (can add more) from the [microsoft/cats_vs_dogs](https://huggingface.co/datasets/microsoft/cats_vs_dogs) dataset.
+A modular multi-layer perceptron trained on 15,000 images from the [microsoft/cats_vs_dogs](https://huggingface.co/datasets/microsoft/cats_vs_dogs) dataset.
 The network takes a flattened 64×64 RGB image (12,288 features) and outputs a binary prediction: cat (0) or dog (1).

+---

+## Part 1: NumPy From Scratch

-## Architecture
+### Architecture

 The network is fully configurable at instantiation — number of layers, neurons per layer, learning rate, and activation function per layer are all parameters: